6 Incredibly Easy Rainbow Science Experiments

 No rainbow in the sky today?
 No problem.
 Just pick one (or all) of these easy kid-friendly science experiments with your rainbow-making know-how.
 From reflection (mirror) to refraction (water glass) to learning about density, we’ve found six science experiments to make or learn from the rainbow.
-Scroll down for the details.
+If you want more ideas, check out our sidewalk science ideas or dry ice science experiments.

 1. The Mirror Method